mattrogan/mattrogan/README.md

 - 👋 Hi, I’m @mattrogan!
-- 🎓 I’m a Junior Developer for <a href="https://www.cubic-interactive.com/">Cubic Interactive Ltd.</a> where I work as a back-end developer to create Rapport3c.
-This system is written in C# (using .NET 6 framework) as well as Azure DevOps, Docker, and SQL Server Studio to manage the local database.
+- 🎓 I’m a Junior Backend Developer for <a href="https://www.cubic-interactive.com/">Cubic Interactive Ltd.</a> where I work on Rapport3c and Gekko.
+My skills for this include C#, SQL Server, Docker, and Azure DevOps
-- 📗 I have also experiences in languages including Python (Flask, Django, Pygame, Numpy/Pandas/Scikit), Java (OOP, LibGDX), C, and Haskell.
+- 🌐 I have also experiences in languages from when I did my degree at University of York.
+These include: Python (Flask, Django, Pygame, Numpy/Pandas/Scikit), Java (OOP, LibGDX), C, and Haskell.
-- 🌐 Currently, I'm learning React to get to grips wth some front-end development.
 - 📫 You can reach me via my website: www.matt-rogan.co.uk or by my social media (in my profile)